Parent Connectors Program

 Implementation Guides or Manuals

-There are no implementation guides or manuals for Parent Connectors Program.
+There are implementation guides or manuals for Parent Connectors Program as listed below:

 Implementation Cost

-There are no studies of the costs of Parent Connectors Program.
+There have been studies of the costs of implementing Parent Connectors Program which are listed below:

 Research on How to Implement the Program

-Research has not been conducted on how to implement Parent Connectors Program.
+Research has been conducted on how to implement Parent Connectors Program as listed below:

 Relevant Published, Peer-Reviewed Research